meghna-saxena/http-request-setup/axios-setup/Notes/Notes.md

 Still, it will cause a re-render but here, that's of course intended, we want to output our newly fetched data.
 We only want to avoid calling setState in componentDidMount() because we don't want to trigger unintended re-renders.

 It won't cause an infinite loop because componentDidMount() is only executed once.
 So all it can possibly cause is one extra render cycle.
+What's actually discouraged is that you immediately call setState()  in componentDidMount() .
+It'll trigger an instant re-render process.
+It's fine to use it in some callback/ async code (as we do it in the course).
+It's fine because it then doesn't run instantly.

 ## Transforming fetched data